sam505/Computer_pointer_controller/README.md

 ![Flow of Data](bin/images/Flow_of_data.png)

 ## Project Set Up and Installation
+### Setting up the virtual environment
+   - Open a terminal.

+       ``
+    CTRL+ALT+T
+    ``
+   - Setup the pip package manager.

+        `pip -h`

+        Check if the python version has pip installed if not run the following command or follow [this](https://pip.pypa.io/en/latest/installing/) documentation to install pip.

+        `python -m pip install -U pip`
+   - Install the virtualenv package.

+        `pip install virtualenv`

+   - Create the virtual environment.

+        `vitualenv venv`

+   - Activate the virtual environment.

+        `source venv/bin/activate`

+   - Deactivate the virtual environment.

+        `deactivate`

 The installation instructions for the [OpenVINO Toolkit](https://docs.openvinotoolkit.org/latest/index.html), can be found [here](https://docs.openvinotoolkit.org/latest/index.html)